solarslurpi/OG-GrowBuddy/pages/PAR_Buddy.md

 1. PAR Buddy and the mq-500 are placed side by side at different positions in the x,y,z planes.
 Two grow lights are used for testing:
     - [MAXSISUN PB1000 Pro Grow Light](https://amzn.to/3uKqPy5) (the "white" LEDs)
     - [Advanced Platinum Series P300 300w](https://amzn.to/3sBnTRR) (the "burple" LEDs)
-2. A reading flow is started by sending an mqtt message, `topic=PAR\READING_TAKE`, `message = PPFD reading from the mq-500 using the [EasyMQTT app](https://www.easymqtt.app/) from an iPhone.
+2. A reading flow is started by sending an mqtt message, `topic=PAR\READING_TAKE`, `message = PPFD` reading from the mq-500 using the [EasyMQTT app](https://www.easymqtt.app/) from an iPhone.
 In the example, the PPFD reading on the mq-500 was 250 μmol/m2/s.
 3. The Circuit Python code running on the PAR Buddy ([code.py](../CP_code/code.py) and [PAR_LIB.py](../CP_code/PAR_LIB.py))  "hears" the topic and responds by:
 - Taking readings of the AS7341's 8 channels that are in the visible light (i.e.: correspond to the PAR spectrum).
 - Putting the readings in a Python list datatype.
 - Inserting the PPFD reading that came as the message a the first element in the list.
 - Sending the list of 9 elements (PPFD reading from mq-500 and 8 channels from AS7341) as an mqtt message, `topic=PAR/READING_SAVE`,`message=<readings list as a JSON string>.
-4. When the Raspberry Pi sees there is a message with the topic `PAR/READING_SAVE` available, it takes the message payload, transforms it into a CSV string and then writes it to a readings.csv file.
+4. When the Raspberry Pi sees there is a message with the topic `PAR/READING_SAVE` available, it takes the message payload, transforms it into a CSV string, and then writes it to a readings.csv file.
 5. The Rasp Pi then sends a message with the topic `PAR/READING_OK` with the message payload set to the values in the CSV string.
 The readings can then be verified as read by subscribing to the `PAR/READING_OK` message.
 ## Store Readings.csv on GitHub
 Before taking another round of readings, the `readings.csv` file is copied from the Raspberry Pi into [a directory of readings](https://github.com/solarslurpi/GrowBuddy/tree/main/data).
 The filenamnes are named `white` or `burple` plus `<the date recorded>`.csv